run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/validate-ticket.md

 4. In the "Closing" tab choose the situation for the "Solved" option, fill in the data to close the ticket;

+    - If the type of request is "Incident":

+         * Solution Category: select the category of the incident solution;

+         * Cause Detail: describe the details of the incident cause;

+         * Answer Solution: describe the details of the solution made to the incident attendance;

+         * Save Solution/Answer in the Knowledge Base: in order to the checkbox "Save Solution/Answer in the Knowledge Base" is visible, check the parametrization of the Knowledge Management process;

+         * Justification of SLA expired: the visibility of this field is conditioned to the SLA status expired for the attendance in question;

+         * Temporary Solution: indicate if the activity performed to attend the incident was a temporary solution.

+    - If the type of request is "Request", complete the field ""Answer Solution"", describe what was made to attend the service request.
       !!!
-Abstract"NOTE"

-        In order for the "Write Solution/Knowledge  in the Knowledge Base" checkbox to be visible, check the Parameterization of the             Knowledge Management process.

-    !!!
-Abstract"ATTENTION"
+Abstract "ATTENTION"

           The steps of resolution of the Ticket may be suggestion of a new knowledge, being evaluated beforehand to be effective.
 It is           also possible to suggest a name for this new knowledge in the Title Knowledge Base field".

 5. Click on the "Option" button and definy the next step: